joshkraft/joshkraft-blog/_posts/2020-10-08-A-Roadmap-for-Passing-the-AWS-Machine-Learning-Specialty-Certification.md

 ------

+<a name="step3"></a>

 ## Step 3: Learn the relevant AWS content.

 The other 50% of the exam covers the AWS services relevant to training, tuning, debugging, and deploying models in the AWS cloud.

 > **Note**: At the time of this writing, AWS offers a 50% discount on a future certification exam after passing any of the AWS certifications.
 As such, it may make sense to actually take one of the entry level AWS exams first (such as Cloud Practitioner, which costs $100), in order to learn the fundamental AWS services.
+>
-Assuming you pass that exam, you can then use the 50% discount to sign up for the Machine Learning Specialty exam.
+> Assuming you pass that exam, you can then use the 50% discount to sign up for the Machine Learning Specialty exam.
 All in, you would spend $250 for 2 certifications, rather than $300 for 1 certification.

 ### Reccomended AWS Resources

 [**AWS Certified Machine Learning Specialty 2020 - Hands On!
 (Course) ($)**](https://www.udemy.com/course/aws-machine-learning/)

 This course provides a good overview of the breadth of AWS knowledge you need to pass this certification exam.
-However, this course is best used as a *syllabus* for your AWS studying.
-You will likely need to spend lots of time studying the material covered in each section of the course in the actual AWS documentation, as the course covers everything at a pretty broad level.
+However, this course is best used as an *extended syllabus* for your studying.
+You will likely need to spend lots of additional time studying the material covered in each section of the course, using resources such as the [official AWS documentation](https://docs.aws.amazon.com).

 [**AWS SageMaker Developer Guide (Documentation) **](https://docs.aws.amazon.com/sagemaker/latest/dg/whatis.html)

-This site is an exhaustive look at each component of SageMaker, which is the main AWS service tested in this exam.
+This site provides an exhaustive look at each component of SageMaker, which is the main AWS service tested in this exam.
 While I would not reccomend reading all of the documentation from start to finish, I would reccomend saving this site and referring to it often.

 [**AWS SageMaker Examples (Github Repo) **](https://github.com/aws/amazon-sagemaker-examples)

 This repository of example notebooks is a phenomenal resource for getting hands-on with SageMaker, and tinkering with the built-in algorithms that you will need to know for the test.
+You may find it useful to experiment with a sample notebook of each of the main built-in algorithms.

 ------

+<a name="step4"></a>

 ## Step 4.
 Read up on ML Engineering.

 To tie everything together, I would strongly reccomend reading the [**Machine Learning Engineering book**](http://www.mlebook.com/wiki/doku.php) by [Andriy Burkov](https://twitter.com/burkov).
-This book is an incredible resource for learning about the stumbling blocks of deploying ML systems at scale, in production. **These concepts are tested heavily on the exam**, and are not easy to learn without industry experience.
-The book is distriuted on the 'read-first, buy-layer' principle, so you are free to read the book and only purchase if you find it to be useful.
+This book is an incredible resource for learning about common stumbling blocks when deploying ML systems at scale, in production. **These concepts are tested heavily on the exam**, and are not easy to learn without industry experience.
+The book is distriuted on the 'read-first, buy-layer' principle, so you are free to read the book and only purchase it if you find it to be useful.

 ------

+<a name="step5"></a>

 ## Step 5: Take the AWS practice exam, then the real thing.